sisby-folk/portable-crafting/README.md

 To function as portable workstations, blocks must:
 - Have no state/container, i.e. items cannot be left in them
 - Override `getMenuProvider` / `createScreenHandlerFactory` to open their screen
-- Not rely on the existence of a block at the position provided at any time
+- Have a screen that doesn't rely on the existence of a block at the position provided at any time
 - Have a screen that can be uniquely identified by a screen handler type

 ## Afterword